galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 ## Get Set up for the tutorial

 For this tutorial you need three things:
- - An account on DataHUB
+ 1. An account on DataHUB
- - The ARCitect tool installed
+ 2. The ARCitect tool installed
- - Example data to fill your ARC with
+ 3. Example data to fill your ARC with

-Below we will walk you through these 3 steps
+Below we will walk you through each of these 3 steps

 ### Create a DataHUB account